Required Procedures for Formatting Reports

 - Online Seminars—Topics include Microsoft Word, Adobe Acrobat, LaTeX, Great Images, EndNote, and more!

 - Turnitin.com—Students can submit documents for plagiarism review.
 The web site is in the Graduate School Canvas course.
 Only graduate students will have access to the information needed to access the site.
 Contact the Graduate School for assistance with accessing the Canvas course or turnitin.com site.

-- LaTeX templates—This template and instructions can assist students using LaTeX.
+- LaTeX templates—This following resources can assist students using LaTeX.
 See also our online seminars for more information.